 Rising damp is a serious problem and should be rectified ASAP!
 Leaving rising damp to take hold of your house will become very expensive to correct.
 If damp gets into the walls it will crumble plaster, rot your joists, floorboards and skirting boards.

 If your house starts to grow mould then it can affect your health, so we would advise you to get a damp course injected straight away!
-There is nothing worse than damp and mould taking hold of your house!
+There is nothing worse than dampness and mould taking hold of your house.